-Step 4: Straighten and Separate the Pairs
+Step 4: Straighten and separate the pairs

-Step 5: Order them in the 568B standard and cut the length so that the RJ45 pairs are long enough to reach all the way into the RJ45 connector, but that the sheath will be caught and secured by the clip as you crimp the connector.
-Look at the example below .
+Step 5: Order them in the 568B standard and cut the length so that the RJ45 pairs are short enough to fit into the RJ45 connector but that the sheath will be near the bottom of the cable.
+Look at the example below.